Cyclotomic difference sets in finite fields: Computation results and conjectures

 \begin{proposition} If there exists a finite non-Desarguesian flag-transitive projective plane of order $m$ with $v$ points, then $v=m^2+m+1$ is prime and $H_{v,m}$ is a $(v,m+1,1)$-difference set in $\mathbb{F}_v$ with $m>8$. \end{proposition}

 An important concept in the theory of difference sets is the so called \emph{multiplier}.
 Its idea stems from Hall \cite{hall1947cyclic} when investigating the special case of planar difference sets in cyclic groups, and has been generalized to difference sets in an arbitrary group with a lot of outcomes (see the survey \cite{jungnickel1992difference} for example).
-Nevertheless, we will focus on the abelian group case for our purposes, where a multiplier of a difference set $D$ in an abelian group $F$ is defined to be an integer $t$ with $\gcd(t,|F|)=1$ and $tD=D+s$ for some integer $s$.
-The following result due to Chowla and Ryser \cite{chowla1950combinatorial} is a generalization of Hall's result and proof \cite{hall1947cyclic}.
+Nevertheless, we will focus on the abelian group case for our purposes, where a (\emph{numerical}) \emph{multiplier} of a difference set $D$ in an abelian group $F$ is defined to be an integer $t$ with $\gcd(t,|F|)=1$ such that $tD=D+a$ for some $a\in F$.
+The following result is due to Chowla and Ryser \cite{chowla1950combinatorial}.

 \begin{proposition} Let $D$ be a $(v,k,\lambda)$-difference set in an abelian group.
 If $t$ is a prime divisor of $k-\lambda$ with $\gcd(t,v)=1$ and $t>\lambda$, then $t$ is a multiplier of $D$. \end{proposition}